Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-Patients may be referred to an experienced genetic counselor discusses a patient's personal and family health history, cancer risk, and potential strategies to lower the risk of progression.
+Patients may be referred to an experienced genetic counselor discusses a patient’s personal and family health history, cancer risk, additional cancer screening recommendations and potential strategies to lower the risk of progression.

-Patients may be offered the chance to participate in clinical trials.
-These trials may include tissue banking studies such as PCROWD, screening studies such as PROMISE, as well as trials evaluating the effectiveness of novel therapies and lifestyle modifications on preventing progression to blood cancer.
+Patients may be offered the chance to participate in clinical research.
+This may include tissue banking studies such as PCROWD, screening studies such as PROMISE, as well as trials evaluating the effectiveness of novel therapies and lifestyle modifications on preventing progression to blood cancer.

 Center for Prevention of Progression Appointments